ParthD25/Undergraduate_Admin_Dashboard/README.md

 6. Integrate with Customer.io for email automation

 ## Contributing
 This is an internal project for undergraduation.com.
-Follow the established code style and create pull requests for any changes.

-## Deadline
-Target completion: October 2, 2025